d20fantasy/d20fantasy.github.io/_posts/portfolio/2018-03-28-user-controlled-sla-definitions.md

 Any time a new help desk wanted different timings on the notifications or different recipients of the notifications, we would have to create a new SLA Definition workflow.
 We wanted to pass this power off to department administrators, but granting workflow_admin to users just for this purpose creates too many security risks just to provide a convenience.

-My colleage, Kevin Loenker, and I came up with this form enhancement and edit to the default SLA workflow:
+My colleague, Kevin Loenker, came up with this idea for a form enhancement and I figured out the back-end adjustment to the default SLA workflow:

 ![Screenshot of SLA Definition Notification Section](/assets/img/portfolio/SLA Definition Notification Form.PNG)